Ninja-Squad/ninja-squad.github.com/_posts/2017-03-16-what-is-new-angular-4.md

 we updated several of our apps in a few minutes: nothing too scary.

-TypeScript 2.x is now required (it was 1.8+ before), and some interfaces have changed or are deprecated (not very often used usually, like `OpaqueToken` or `SimpleChange`).
+TypeScript 2.1+ is now required (it was 1.8+ before), and some interfaces have changed or are deprecated (rarely used in most applications, like `OpaqueToken` or `SimpleChange`).

 TypeScript [2.1](https://blogs.msdn.microsoft.com/typescript/2016/12/07/announcing-typescript-2-1/) and [2.2](https://blogs.msdn.microsoft.com/typescript/2017/02/22/announcing-typescript-2-2/) have brought really nice features you should check out.
-Angular 4 now support them, and you can activate the new `strictNullChecks` TypeScript option for example.
+Angular 4 now supports them, and you can activate the new `strictNullChecks` TypeScript option for example.

 So what does this new Angular version bring?
 Let's dive in!